sgpfaff/sgpfaff.github.io/_pages/about.md

 **Welcome!** I am a senior at Columbia University studying Astrophysics.
 My primary research interests are galactic dynamics, galactic evolution, dark matter, and structure formation.
 During my time as an undergraduate, I have done research at the Institute for Advanced Study, Johns Hopkins University, and at my home instution, Columbia University.

 Aside from research, I am  interested in conducting outreach to share the exciting world of active science and promote scientific literacy.
-I am also a strong believer in the benefit that creativity can bring in all aspects of life.
+I am also a feel strongly that creativity brings benefits to all aspects of life.
 As a result, I find myself playing, writing, and listening to music and doing photography in my free time!

 <br>
 <div class="l-page">